ge0rgeth0mas/HOUSE-PRICE-PREDICTOR/README.md

 ---

 #### **Model Iteration**
-The Random Forest Regressor was then used to evalaute various combinations of features using 5 fold **cross-validation**.
+The Random Forest Regressor was then used to evaluate various combinations of features using 5 fold **cross-validation**.
 This aided in **Feature Selection** to get the best predictions and also to decide what inputs would be required from a user to predict a house's price.
 The selected features were:
 1. The number of rooms
 2. The number of bathrooms
 3. The type of property (House/Cottage/Villa, Townhouse, Unit/Duplex, or other)
 4. The person who sold the house
-5. The coordinates of the house (Latitude and Logitude)
+5. The coordinates of the house (Latitude and Longitude)
 6. The region where the house is located
 7. The number of properties in the suburb
 8. The year of sale
 9. Natural log of the landsize
 10. Distance of the property from the Central Business District (CBD)

 Once the features that aided in getting the best prediction scores were identified, **Hyperparameter Tuning** was done to identify the parameter that gave the best score in Cross-Validation using **GridSearchCV**.
-The features and hyperparemeters were also tested for **Overfitting** using the test set.
+The features and hyperparameters were also tested for **Overfitting** using the test set.

-The optimum hyperparemeters for the Random Forest Regressor identified were:
+The optimum hyperparameters for the Random Forest Regressor identified were:
 * `n_estimators=450`
 * `max_features=4`

 ---

 ### **Serialization**
 The entire process of feature selection, feature engineering and model training was carried out on the entire data in a `price_predictor.py` script for production.
-The script also exported the following to the resouces folder for access by the web app:
+The script also exported the following to the resources folder for access by the web app:
 1. The trained model (`pickle` file)
 2. The fitted target encoder (`pickle` file)
 3. The names of features used to train the model (`JSON` file)